deepakChourasiya-aj/deepakChourasiya-aj/README.md

 ## 💼 About Me

-- 🧑‍💻 Full-stack software developer with **2+ years of experience** in building scalable backend systems and intuitive front-end interfaces.
+- 🧑‍💻 Software developer with **2+ years of experience** in building scalable systems.
 - ⚙️ Strong background in **system design**, **microservices**, and **cloud-native development**.
 - 🔄 Passionate about **clean code**, **design patterns**, and **high-performance systems**.
 - 🌱 Currently expanding knowledge in **DevOps**, **distributed systems**, and **high availability architecture**.